 From the first light bulb to the first car to the first man on the moon, every generation has had its own technological leap forward.
 Today we look to perfect and improve on existing technology while making new discoveries that benefit business, consumers and our environment.
 Here are just a few emerging energy and sustainability industry trends and innovations that we find fascinating.

 Hydrogen has the potential to be our cleanest and most abundant fuel source.
-But actually extracting and storing it is so complicated and expensive, it has largely had to take a back seat to other renewable technologies such as wind and solar.
-But technological advances have put it back on the table for discussion, and Isabelle Kocher, CEO at ENGIE, recently published an article on hydrogen as the missing link in a 100 percent renewable world.
-ENGIE recently inaugurated the largest hydrogen utility fleet in France and an alternative multi-fuel station that will be used to refuel electrical hydrogen hybrid vehicles.
-HyTech Power, based in Redmond, Wash., and other startups are on the cutting edge of introducing new hydrogen solutions: as a zero-emission fuel source, as a retrofit for existing internal combustion engines, and as a stationary energy-storage product.
+But extracting and storing it is complicated and expensive—taking a back seat to other renewable technologies such as wind and solar.
+But technological advances have put it back on the table for discussion, positioning hydrogen as the missing link in a 100 percent renewable world.
+Many organizations are on the cutting edge of introducing new hydrogen solutions: as a zero-emission fuel source, as a retrofit for existing internal combustion engines, and as a stationary energy-storage product.

 Recently, Danish researchers started looking for light sources in an unusual place: the ocean.
-It’s bioluminescent algae, and when it blooms it glows an electric shade of blue.
-A company in Copenhagen, Allumen, is interested in leveraging the genes that make the algae grow as city streetlights, which would only need C02, sunlight, and water to illuminate.
+When bioluminescent algae bloom, they glow an electric shade of blue.
+A company in Copenhagen, Allumen, is interested in leveraging the genes that make the algae grow as city streetlights, which would only need CO2, sunlight, and water to illuminate.
 Although it’s a concept that’s far from reality, it’s an interesting idea to use nature to capture sunlight to be used as renewable energy.

 Supply chains relate to the way goods are moved, managed and monitored from where they’re made to where they are sold.
-Many companies—notably REI and Patagonia—that are focused on sustainability within their own business are also extending the same requirements to their suppliers.
+Many companies—notably REI and Patagonia—focused on sustainability within their own business are also extending the same requirements to their suppliers.
 So modern supply chains are incorporating new technologies in order to create sustainability and transparency.
-A recent article in Information Age provided some of the highlights, including blockchain to track assets and logistics; fully autonomous “truck platoons” driven by smart technology; and automated warehouses with new skill training for human operators.
+An article in Information Age provided some of the highlights, including blockchain to track assets and logistics; fully autonomous “truck platoons” driven by smart technology; and automated warehouses with new skill training for human operators.